JamyangLotus/Day-and-night-image-classifier/Readme.md

 ## Testing the classifier
 Here is where we test your classification algorithm using our test set of data that we set aside at the beginning of the notebook!

 Since we are using a pretty simple brightess feature, we may not expect this classifier to be 100% accurate.
-We'll aim for around 75-85% accuracy usin this one feature.
+We'll aim for around 75-85% accuracy using this one feature.

 ### Test dataset
 Below, we load in the test dataset, standardize it using the standardize function you defined above, and then shuffle it; this ensures that order will not play a role in testing accuracy.Testing the classifier